Oceanblood/test-challenge-clue/README.md

 ## Possible improvements

 1. We can look at [Kakao](https://github.com/KakaoCup/Kakao)
-Really good framework with a bit differrent code style.
+Really good framework with a bit different code style.
 It might be very useful and also might help to work with diferent android elements such as SeekBars for example .
 And [Kakao](https://github.com/KakaoCup/Kakao) is much more better to use rather then pure [Espresso](https://developer.android.com/training/testing/espresso)

 2. Screenshot maker
 We will definitely need it in our tests, for having more human readable output in tests.
 ScreenShots also will allow us to debug and define the problem in our tests

-[Spoon](https://square.github.io/spoon/) - will aslo allows you to implement screenshots and launch tests in parallel or
+[Spoon](https://square.github.io/spoon/) - will also allows you to implement screenshots and launch tests in parallel or
 [Allure reports integration](https://github.com/allure-framework/allure-kotlin)